pangealab/artemis/_includes/pages/create_ssh_key.md

 1. Start a Bash Shell

-1. Create a Service Account SSH Key (See Example below)
+1. Create a Service Account SSH Key as follows:

     ```
     ssh-keygen -t rsa -b 4096 -C "olympus@demo.com" -f $HOME/.ssh/olympus
     ```

-    > NOTE: In this example we are creating an RSA 4096 bit SSH key called `olympus` and for tracking purposes we are using an arbitrary comment of `olympus@demo.com` and storing the SSH Key files in the $HOME/.ssh folder
+    Command prompts and output are as follows:

+    ```
+    Generating public/private rsa key pair
+    Enter file in which to save the key (~/.ssh/olympus):
+    Enter passphrase (empty for no passphrase):
+    Your identification has been saved in ~/.ssh/olympus
+    Your public key has been saved in ~/.ssh/olympus.pub
+    ```

+* Create a Personal SSH Key as follows:

+    ```
+    ssh-keygen -t rsa -b 4096 -C "YOUR EMAIL ADDRESS"
+    ```

+    Command prompts and output are as follows:

+    ```
+    Generating public/private rsa key pair
+    Enter file in which to save the key (~/.ssh/id_rsa):
+    Enter passphrase (empty for no passphrase):
+    Your identification has been saved in ~/.ssh/id_rsa
+    Your public key has been saved in ~/.ssh/id_rsa.pub
+    ```

 * Set SSH Permissions